Zanamivir is used to treat infections caused by viruses. Find out how to take it safely and possible side effects. Zanamivir is also called Relenza.

 What is zanamivir?

-- Zanamivir is most effective when it is started within an hour or two of the first symptoms of the flu, but it can still be effective after this time, as long as it is started within 48 hours of the first symptoms or within 36 hours for children.
+- Zanamivir is best started within an hour or two of the first symptoms of the flu, but it can still be effective after this time, as long as it is started within 48 hours of the first symptoms or within 36 hours for children.

-- Zanamivir may also be used to prevent the flu if you have been exposed to someone who already has the flu (such as a sick household member) or if there is a flu outbreak in the community.
+- Zanamivir may also be used to prevent the flu in some high-risk people who have been exposed to someone who already has the flu (such as a sick household member) or if there is a flu outbreak in the community.

-- To prevent influenza, zanamivir is most effective when it is started within 36 hours of coming into contact with someone with the flu.
+- To prevent influenza, zanamivir is best started within 36 hours of coming into contact with someone with the flu.

 How to take zanamivir

-- Before use, check the mouthpiece to be sure it is clean and free of particles.
+- Check the inhaler to be sure it is clean.

-- Load the medication disk into the disk inhaler.
+- Load the medication foil into the inhaler.

-- Keep the disk inhaler level so that the medication will not spill out.
+- Keep the inhaler level so that the medication will not spill out.

 - Hold your breath for a few seconds.

-- To take another inhalation, advance to the next medication blister and repeat the process.
-Replace the cover of the disk inhaler.
+- To take another dose, move to the next blister and repeat.
+Replace the cover of the inhaler to keep it clean.

-- If you are taking zanamivir twice a day, space your doses evenly throughout the day.
-So, for example, take one dose in the morning and the other in the evening.
+If you are taking zanamivir two times a day, space your doses evenly, so take one dose in the morning and the other in the evening.

-- Continue to take zanamivir for the full time it has been prescribed.
-Stopping the medication too early may result in a return of the infection or failure to protect you from the flu.
+- Keep taking zanamivir for the full time it has been prescribed.
+Stopping the medication too early may cause a return of the infection or may not protect you from the flu.

-Like all medicines, zanamivir can cause unwanted side effects, although not everyone gets them.
-Often unwanted side effects improve as your body gets used to the new medicine.
+Like all medicines, zanamivir can cause side effects, although not everyone gets them.
+Often side effects improve as your body gets used to the new medicine.